hastricantya/Playwright-CI-CD/README.md

 ### Instructions:

 1. **Explore the website:**

    - Open [https://demoqa.com/](https://demoqa.com/) in your browser
    - Navigate through different sections and features
    - Identify the most critical user flows and functionalities

 2. **Create your test scenarios:**

-   - Implement tests in the provided template files:
+   - Implement tests for "Book Store Application" in the provided template files:
      - `tests/scenario-1.spec.ts`
      - `tests/scenario-2.spec.ts`
      - `tests/scenario-3.spec.ts`
-   - Each test should cover a critical scenario from the website
+   - Each test should cover scenario:
+     - Register
+     - Login
+     - Search a book
    - Make sure your tests include:
      - Navigation to the relevant page
      - User interactions (clicks, form fills, selections, etc.)
      - Assertions to verify expected behavior

 3. **Test quality considerations:**
-   - Choose scenarios that test critical user paths
    - Ensure tests are reliable and maintainable
    - Use appropriate selectors and wait strategies
    - Include meaningful assertions